gaultier/blog/write_a_video_game_from_scratch_like_1987.md

 From my faint memory, when uncovering a cell, we have X cases:

 - If it's a mine, we lost
-- If it's not a mine, we uncover this cell and neighbouring cells, in a flood fill fashion.
+- If it's not a mine, we uncover this cell and neighboring cells, in a flood fill fashion.
 We only uncover non-mines of course.
-An uncovered cell shows how many neighbouring mines are around with a number (0 is simply empty, no number is shown).
+An uncovered cell shows how many neighboring mines are around with a number (0 is simply empty, no number is shown).

-The one thing that tripped me is that we inspect all 8 neighbouring cells to count mines, but when doing the flood fill, we only visit the 4 neighbouring cells: up, right, down, left - not the diagonal neighbours.
+The one thing that tripped me is that we inspect all 8 neighboring cells to count mines, but when doing the flood fill, we only visit the 4 neighboring cells: up, right, down, left - not the diagonal neighbors.
 Otherwise the flood fill ends up uncovering all cells in the game at once.

 First, we need to translate the mouse position in the window to a cell index/row/column in our grid: